SalomePlatform/shaper/src/ConstructionPlugin/doc/ConstructionPlugin.rst

 Construction plug-in
 ====================

-Construction plug-in includes features for creation of different constructive objects.
-It provides following features:
+Construction plug-in includes features for creation of various constructive objects.
+It provides the following features:

 .. toctree::
    :titlesonly: